agentplexus/stats-agent-team/presentation.md

 ---

 <!--
 Here's a real comparison we did.
 We asked both systems about the same topic.
-ChatGPT dot com returned many verifiable statistics because it uses real-time Bing search.
-Our direct mode returned plausible-looking numbers but with completely wrong URLs.
+Chat G P T dot com returned many verifiable statistics because it uses real-time Bing search.
+Our direct mode returned plausible looking numbers but with completely wrong U R Ls.
 This comparison drove our architecture decisions.
+[PAUSE:1500]
+This table tells the whole story.
+When we tested Chat G P T dot com, the web version, not the A P I, on the query "A I trends," it returned over twenty statistics, and ninety percent of them verified.
+Our direct mode returned ten statistics, and zero percent verified.
+Initially we thought maybe Open A I's L L M was just better than Gemini.
+But that wasn't it.
+The key insight is in the "why" column.
+Chat G P T dot com's success comes from real-time Bing search integration, not from having a better language model.
+It searches the web live, fetches current pages, and extracts statistics from actual sources.
+That's exactly what we needed to do.
+So we built pipeline mode with Serper and Serp A P I integration for real-time Google search, and immediately our verification rate jumped to sixty to ninety percent.
+The lesson: architecture matters more than model quality for this use case.
 [PAUSE:3000]
 -->